 You’ve probably heard penny stocks are all shady and scams.
 But what if I told you that not all penny stocks are scams.
 When you’re trading penny stocks, you need to focus on reputable companies.
 For example, Apple Inc. (AAPL) had a split-adjusted price under $5 at one point.
-You see, the U.S. Securities and Exchange Commission (SEC) considers stocks trading below $5 to be penny stocks.
-That said, don’t get discouraged trading penny stocks because of what you heard.
+Don’t get discouraged trading penny stocks because of what you heard.
 Just stick to reputable penny stocks and you could potentially make money.

 Penny Stocks 101 – Finding Reputable Companies

 According to the SEC, “Penny stocks generally are quoted over-the-counter, such as on the OTC Bulletin Board (which is a facility of FINRA) or OTC Link LLC (which is owned by OTC Markets Group, Inc., formerly known as Pink OTC Markets Inc.); penny stocks may, however, also trade on securities exchanges, including foreign securities exchanges. ”

 One of the important factors to keep in mind for penny stocks 101 is whether a stock is listed on NYSE, Nasdaq or OTC Markets.
 If a penny stock is listed on NYSE or Nasdaq, it’ll be really easy to conduct your own due diligence.
 On the other hand, if a penny stock is listed on OTC Markets, it might be difficult to find information.